infobloxopen/seal/docs/source/key-concepts/introduction.md

   be deny.
 In opa terms, this is a decision.

 * *resource-type* is a resource that is being secured.
 In many cases these are domain objects in the system under use.
-Sometimes, they are sythetic (made up) types that aren't stored anywhere but created in order to model authorization requests.
+Sometimes, they are synthetic (made up) types that aren't stored anywhere but created in order to model authorization requests.

 * *resource-family* is a group of resources that can be referenced together in policies.
-  This allows policies to be more succict if the overall policy needs to have access to several types.
+  This allows policies to be more succinct if the overall policy needs to have access to several types.